-Steve Cook is an American bodybuilder and fitness model showcasing a tremendous muscular development and leanness dragging people into a persistent stupor on a daily basis.
-The majority of the confused teens on bodybuilding.com desperately want to have his body and are willing to do almost everything to acquire it.
+Steve Cook is an American bodybuilder and fitness model showcasing a tremendous muscular development and leanness that drag people into a persistent stupor on a daily basis.
+The majority of the confused teens on bodybuilding.com desperately want to have his body and are willing to do almost anything to acquire it.

 But how do you get there?

 Protein powder and deadlifts?
 Milk and squats?
 What is the key?
 Is Steve Cook natural?
 Can you become as big as him without using anabolic steroids?
 Can you remain competitive in an environment where every athlete is looking for an edge?
 You are about to find out.

 1. Steve Cook is huge.

 Steve Cook is a big guy by anyone’s standards.
 According to his bodyspace on bodybuilding.com, he has the following stats: